zebenbrown/FinalGraphicsProject/README.md

 As part of the two-person team, my primary responsibilities and key contributions included:

+*The code contributons done by my teammate and I are found inside the core/cobb folder*

 * **Foundational Rendering System:** Architected and implemented an independent, foundational rendering system.
 For the final submission, elements of my system were merged with my teammate's.
 My original, complete rendering system can be viewed [in my personal fork of the project here](https://github.com/zebenbrown/gpr200-fa2024-zeben-brown).
 * **Planetary Simulation:** Engineered the mathematics to accurately simulate the orbital mechanics and rotation of the planetary rings.
 * **Text Rendering:** Developed a text rendering system to display dynamic information and UI elements on the screen.